Top 10 things to do in Boston

 travel

 Faneuil Hall Marketplace is a dynamic hub and one of the Top 10 things to do in Boston. that blends shopping, dining, and entertainment in a historic setting.
-The marketplace consists of four buildings: Faneuil Hall, Quincy Market, North Market, and South Market.

 These buildings house an array of boutique shops, specialty carts, and eateries, offering everything from local crafts to international cuisine.